 If you're uncomfortable with experiencing bruising, my advice would be to stay surface level and incorporate a lot of active recovery after your session, which could include proper hydration, cold therapy, flushing and massage, and using arnica.

 MD: How long do you have to do it for and will fascia return?

 AB: Just like a diet or exercise program, maintenance is important for long-term fascia health.
 Most users will focus on their trouble areas for a few months, and once they achieve their desired results, they'll do a couple weekly sessions to maintain their results and continue making progress.

-Since there is a multitude of factors that affect your fascia, it's important to be consistent with your fascial health regimen and do things on a regular basis to improve and maintain it.
+Since there are a multitude of factors that affect your fascia, it's important to be consistent with your fascial health regimen and do things on a regular basis to improve and maintain it.
 We've had many users who have had to discontinue FasciaBlasting due to health or time restrictions, but once they're able to get back on their regimen, they're able to get their fascia back to a healthy, smooth state.

 MD: How long does it take to see results?

 AB: Users will often feel an immediate increase in blood flow and less tension and tightness, but the visual results can take a few weeks or months, depending on your goals and starting point.
 Fascia restoration happens over time, and the users we've seen have the best results are the ones who commit to a healthy, fascia-friendly lifestyle.
-Here are some before and after pictures from just a few of our users, and you can request to join our private women-only Facebook group called "FasciaBlasters" to hear from other users and see their live progress updates.
+The study referenced above contains some before and after pictures from just a few of our users, and you can request to join our private women-only Facebook group called "FasciaBlasters" to hear from other users and see their live progress updates.

 I just want to add that everyone needs to treat and address their fascia.
 Whether you choose to use the FasciaBlaster or not, do some kind of fascia treatment.
 Yoga, stretching, regular massages, and similar therapies will make a world of difference in the way you move, function, look, and feel.
 I would recommend having the FasciaBlaster to incorporate between sessions, but do whatever works for you.